understanding-ml/COLA/README.rst

 -------

 The python library xai-cola is described in the following paper:
-Lin Zhu, Lei You (2025). xai-cola: A python library for refining counterfactual explanations.
+Lin Zhu, Lei You (2025). xai-cola: A python library for sparsifying counterfactual explanations.

 What's more, the theoretical foundation of COLA is described in the following paper:
 Lei You, Yijun Bian, and Lele Cao (2024). `Refining Counterfactual Explanations With Joint-Distribution-Informed Shapley Towards Actionable Minimality <https://arxiv.org/pdf/2410.05419>`_.